antonioSF/css/README.md

 **[Back to top](#table-of-contents)**

-#### Mobile-first & media queries
+#### Mobile-first & Media Queries
-Having a mobile-first approach while architecting your CSS has enormous benefits to development.
+A mobile-first approach while architecting your CSS has enormous benefits to development.
 While it may be related to Responsive Web Design, mobile-first approach also allow us to better implement some best practices:

 * **DRY code**.